GT1 World Championship: analysis season finale in San Luis

 In the second race of the weekend, the championship race, wanted the two run from second on the grid from an attack on the win and the team title, after all, JR Motorsports was not far off with the six points on Saturday, even here the Young Driver Team wangle the title, that was decimated on a car.

-However, the attack was stopped early when namely at the start of the feature race chaos broke out: While the red Corvette once again drove vornweg, behind it was the place for Luhr, Enrique Bernoldi (Sumo Power Nissan) and Dominik Schwager (All-Inkl.com Lamborghini ) too tight - Bernoldi was caught in the middle, so that in turn the rest of Young Driver-Aston Martin turned innocent Luhr order.
+But the attack was stopped early when namely at the start of the feature race chaos broke out: While the red Corvette once again drove vornweg, behind it was the place for Luhr, Enrique Bernoldi (Sumo Power Nissan) and Dominik Schwager (All-Inkl.com Lamborghini ) too tight - Bernoldi was caught in the middle, so that in turn the rest of the Young Driver-Aston Martin turned innocent Luhr order.
 De turned twice around its own axis and was able to continue, while two other Lamborghini were involved in the crash.

 And the confusion went on: After the double spin to the back of the field like was to find moments later at the head of Tomas Enge in the Young Driver-DBR9.
-While the majority of the pilots apparently ran out of a Safety Car period, he moved past all competitors - for the team championship a crucial situation!
+While the majority of the pilot apparently ran out of a Safety Car period, he moved past all competitors - for the team championship a crucial situation!

 The Safety Car period came really - but only a few moments later.
-It lasted until shortly before the start of pit stop window.
+It lasted until shortly before the pit stop window.
 Shortly afterwards, finally unleashed a decision of the Race Direction: Tight or Alex Müller, who had now taken over the cockpit, got a drive through penalty.
 While no safety car signs had yet been shown, but a yellow flag indicated the overtaking.

 For a moment, the second title seemed swinging shut the JR Motorsport Nissan team; but also Peter Dumbreck had to serve a penalty, because mate Richard Westbrook had made the same mistake as Tomas Enge, albeit on a smaller scale.
-And so the remaining sequential JRM Nissan and the Young Driver-Aston Martin Two points found in a battle to the final again.
+And so the remaining sequential JRM Nissan and the Young Driver-Aston Martin two points found in a battle to the final again.

 In leadership was after the penalties and an overtaking maneuver against the last Lamborghini DKR team - surprise! - Again the red Corvette Buurman / Pastorelli.
 And finally, should that be the deciding factor for the championship: because for much of the season DKR and the team China only one Corvette had used before there were some shifts, these are not eligible to earn points for the team title.